as-ideas/recruitment-tests-public/frontend/frontend.md

 ## Task 6 - CRUD for universes

-   * Add a "Create-View" to the universe site where you can add a new universe.
+   * Add a "Create-Universe-View" to the universe site where you can add a new universe.
 Each universe should have a unique id.
-   * Add a "Details-View" to the universe where you display only the stars from this universe
+   * Add a "Details-Universe-View" to the universe where you display only the stars from this universe
    * Add a "Create-Star-View" in the details view where you can add a star to the universe.
 A star can only be added to an existing universe.
-   * Add a "Delete-Button" to the details view where you can delete a star.
+   * Add a "Delete-Star-Button" to the details view where you can delete a star.

-## Task 7 - Pagination

-   * Implement Pagination for the stars-site
+   * BONUS: The details view for a given universe can be reached with a deep link (e.g. ```http://localhost:1234/.../universes/<id>```)

 🤞🏽 Good luck, we can't wait to discuss the solution with you.